canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 | `Min`, `Max` | Find the smallest and largest element of a collection |
 | `ToDictionary` | Convert a collection into a dictionary |

 That isn't an exhaustive list.
 Of course, LINQ has more methods we don't use often, like [Aggregate]({% post_url 2022-07-25-LinqAggregateExplained %}) and [Intersect, Union, and Except]({% post_url 2022-08-22-IntersectUnionAndExcept %}).
-But, they're helpful from time to time.
+They're helpful from time to time.

 <figure>
 <img src="https://images.unsplash.com/photo-1523207911345-32501502db22?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MXwxfDB8MXxhbGx8fHx8fHx8fA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=800" alt="Popcorn" />